Italian philosophy

 Luca Signorelli, Empedocles, 1499–1502.
-The fresco is part of the cycle of Stories of the Last Days that decorate the San Brizio Chapel, in the Orvieto Cathedral.
-Empedocles, philosopher from Agrigento, Magna Graecia, who is one of the most illustrious characters who decorate the base of the chapel, is portrayed as he observes the Last Judgment in amazement.
+The fresco is part of the Stories of the Last Days cycle that decorates the San Brizio Chapel in the Orvieto Cathedral.
+Empedocles, a philosopher from Agrigento, Magna Graecia, who is one of the most illustrious characters who decorate the base of the chapel, is portrayed as he observes the Last Judgment in amazement.

 Over the ages, Italian philosophy had a vast influence on Western philosophy, beginning with the Greeks and Romans, and going onto Renaissance humanism, the Age of Enlightenment and modern philosophy.
 Philosophy was brought to Italy by Pythagoras, founder of the school of philosophy in Crotone, Magna Graecia.
 Major philosophers of Magna Graecia include Parmenides, Zeno, Empedocles and Gorgias.
 Roman philosophers include Cicero, Lucretius, Seneca the Younger, Musonius Rufus, Plutarch, Epictetus, Marcus Aurelius, Clement of Alexandria, Sextus Empiricus, Alexander of Aphrodisias, Plotinus, Porphyry, Iamblichus, Augustine of Hippo, Philoponus of Alexandria and Boethius.

 Italian Medieval philosophy was mainly Christian, and included philosophers and theologians such as St Thomas Aquinas, the foremost classical proponent of natural theology and the father of Thomism, who reintroduced Aristotelian philosophy to Christianity.
 Notable Renaissance philosophers include: Giordano Bruno, one of the major scientific figures of the western world; Marsilio Ficino, one of the most influential humanist philosophers of the period; and Niccolò Machiavelli, one of the main founders of modern political science.
 Italy was also affected by the Enlightenment.
-University cities such as Padua, Bologna and Naples remained centres of scholarship and the intellect, with several philosophers such as Giambattista Vico (widely regarded as being the founder of modern Italian philosophy) and Antonio Genovesi.
+University cities such as Padua, Bologna, and Naples remained centres of scholarship and intellect, with philosophers such as Giambattista Vico (widely regarded as the founder of modern Italian philosophy) and Antonio Genovesi.
 Cesare Beccaria was a significant Enlightenment figure and is now considered one of the fathers of classical criminal theory as well as modern penology.